On an analogue of the Ichino--Ikeda conjecture for Whittaker coefficients on the metaplectic group: Introduction

-The reason for introducing this analytic family is that because of convergence issues, we can only apply the functional equations of \cite{LMao4} for $\Re s\ll0$.
+The reason for introducing this analytic family is that because of convergence issues, we can only apply the functional equations of \cite{MR3220931} for $\Re s\ll0$.
 This is the most delicate step, which is described in \S\ref{sec: FEnewBil}.
 It entails a further restriction on $\alt{W}$ (which is fortunately harmless for our purpose).
 The upshot is an expression (for special $W$ and $\alt{W}$ and for $\Re s\ll0$)

 where $t$ is integrated over a certain $n$-dimensional torus and $\newhalf$ is a certain integral of $W$.
 The restriction on $\alt{W}$ ensures that the integrand is compactly supported.
-Moreover, by \cite{1403.6787} after suitable averaging, $\newhalf(W,s;t)$ is an entire function on $s$.
+Moreover, by \cite{MR3431601}, as a distribution in $t$, $\newhalf(W_s,t)$ extends to an entire function on $s$.
 Therefore the above identity is meaningful for all $s$ where $M(\pi,s)$ is holomorphic.
-Speciliaing to $s=\frac12$ the remaining assertions are that $\newhalf(M(\pi,\frac12)W,-\frac12;t)$ (or rather, a suitable averaging thereof) is a constant function in $t$ whose value can be explicated, while the integral of $\newhalfd(\alt{W},\frac12;t)$ factors through $M(\pi,\frac12)\alt{W}$, again in an explicit way.
-This is the content of Propositions \ref{prop: tindep} and \ref{prop: Mfactor} respectively, which follow from the representation-theoretic results established in \cite{1403.6787}.
+Specializing to $s=\frac12$, the remaining assertions are that $\newhalf(M^*W,t)$ is constant in $t$ (and in particular, is a function) whose value can be explicated, while the integral of $\newhalfd(\alt{W}_{\frac12},t)$ factors through $M(\pi,\frac12)\alt{W}$, again in an explicit way.
+This is the content of Corollaries \ref{cor: tindep} and \ref{cor: Mfactor} respectively, which follow from the representation-theoretic results established in \cite{MR3431601}.
+We refer the reader to \S\ref{sec: nsketch} below for a more detailed sktech of the proof.